 William E. Amonette, Ph.D.

 William (Bill) Amonette, Ph.D., is the executive director of the Health and Human Performance Institute (HHPI).
-In this role he serves as the chief science officer for the institute, leading the vision and the strategic direction for research, programming, and educational outreach.
-Amonette is also a tenured associate professor and director of the Exercise and Health Sciences graduate program.
-His research combines physiology and metabolism, biomechanics, and motor control to study the effect of novel exercise and nutritional interventions on health and rehabilitative outcomes in people with chronic disease and long-term injuries.
+In this role he serves as the chief science officer for HHPI, leading the vision and the strategic direction for research, programming, and educational outreach.
+Amonette is also a tenured associate professor of exercise science; his research identifies physiologic and mechanical factors that may predict or limit human performance in populations ranging from professional and Olympic athletes to patients with chronic diseases or neurologic injuries.

 Prior to his work at UH-Clear Lake, he served at Wyle Life Sciences (NASA-JSC) as an exercise physiologist as well as an astronaut strength conditioning specialist and rehabilitation specialist.
 He was also a strength and conditioning coach for the Houston Rockets and Chinese National Basketball Team at the Olympic Training Center in Beijing, China.
 Amonette earned a Ph.D. at the University of Texas Medical Branch (UTMB) in rehabilitation sciences, with a research emphasis in clinical exercise physiology and endocrinology.
 Amonette is a senior editor for the Journal of Strength and Conditioning Research, an ad hoc peer reviewer for many biomedical science journals, and the co-director of the Low Carb Houston Conference.